What is Average Order Value (AOV) in Retail and Why It Matters

 Relationship between AOV, Conversion Rate, and Revenue Per Visit

-A benchmark of customer purchasing behaviour, AOVs aid goal setting and strategy enhancement and help you to evaluate how well those business strategies are working.
-An increase in AOVs for online retailers strongly correlates to an increase in profit.
+A benchmark of customer purchasing behaviour, AOVs aid goal setting and strategy enhancement and help you evaluate how well those business strategies are working.
+An increase in AOVs for online retailers strongly correlates to increased profit.
 When a retailer can improve their average order value, they can directly improve profit and revenue growth.

-Knowing average order values offers a window into shopper behaviours and how much they are spending on your products.
+Knowing average order values offers a window into shopper behaviours and how much they spend on your products.
 When you understand what your customers are spending per order, you can then plan pricing and marketing strategies to improve the value of each order.

 Whereas AOV relates to the value of each order, revenue per visitor refers to the value of each visitor to your website or store.
 You can calculate your revenue per visits by totaling your revenue and dividing by the total number of visits to your website.
 A higher RPV indicates that you are receiving more qualified traffic to your store or website.